Christine Loudes

-Dr. Christine Marie-Helene Loudes (1972 - 2016) was a human rights lawyer who worked to achieve social change for justice and equality.
+Christine Marie-Helene Loudes (1972–2016) was a human rights lawyer who worked to achieve social change for justice and equality.
 She was a noted human rights activist who dedicated much of her academic and professional life to campaigning for gender equality and advocating for women's rights.
 She was honoured for her work to end female genital mutilation (FGM) and headed Amnesty International's End FGM campaign that led to the establishment of the End FGM European Network.
 During her career, Dr Loudes worked with ILGA-Europe (International Lesbian, Gay, Trans and Intersex Association), the European Institute for Gender Equality and the Northern Ireland Human Rights Commission.

 Education

 She obtained her PhD in women's rights and politics from Queen's University, Belfast (2003), after receiving an LLM degree in human rights law from the University of Nottingham and a master's degree in political science and law from the Université Robert Schuman.